Join us in our mission to achieve

 closing on 31st March 2019

-The trip also includes visits to our partner hospitals and academic institutions, and capacity building opportunities.
+The trip also includes visits to our partner hospitals and academic institutions, and capacity building opportunities to improve understanding of how care is structured in low resource settings.

 We can change the world